mitranim/wordplay/readme.md

 peekture (only caught a glimpse) © M

-librarey (collection of rare books) © LR
+librarey (collection of rare books) © VA

 contex © M